clarkedayo/Telecard/src/content/pages/black-paper.md

 <Accordion title="Can I see my transactions?">

-You will be able to see all your transactions in the TeleCard app.
+You can use TeleCard bot to check your transactions.

 </Accordion>